rnumata/CSharp-Cadastro/README.md

 ### __Description__

 It is an app developed attending the Des.
-Sistemas MS discipline at university Positivo </br>
+Sistemas MS discipline at [Universidade Positivo](https://www.up.edu.br/institucional) </br>
 Its aim is performing a four basic functions of persistent storage - CRUD </br>
 Used a software design pattern - Model | View | Controller